A Copula Model for Non-Gaussian Multivariate Spatial Data: Introduction

 \section{Introduction}

 Modeling spatial data is a challenging task as it often requires flexible, but simple and tractable models that can handle multivariate data.
-In many applications, models for multivariate spatial data are of interest for co-criging; see \cite{Furrer.Genton2011} and references therein.
-To set up the problem, we assume that we have a $p$-dimensional random field, $Z(s) = \{Z_1(s),\ldots,Z_p(s)\}^\TT$, defined at locations $s \subset \mathbb{R}^d$.
-In this case, several variables are observed at different locations and the main task is to model dependence both within each variable, $Z_i(s)$, $i=1,\ldots,p$ (at different locations), and between different variables.
-If $Z(s)$ is a mean-zero Gaussian multivariate random field, only a covariance structure of $Z(s)$ is needed to completely characterize the dependence structure of the field; i.e., the cross-covariance functions $C_{i_1,i_2}(s_1,s_2)=\Cov\{Z_{i_1}(s_1),Z_{i_2}(s_2)\}$ need to be modeled.
-A popular approach is to model a matrix of correlations for each variable and cross-correlations of different variables using a multivariate covariogram and a cross-variogram \citep{Wackernagel2003, Chiles.Delfiner1999} or using pseudo cross-variograms \citep{Myers1991}.
+In many applications, models for multivariate spatial data are of interest for co-kriging; see \cite{Furrer.Genton2011} and references therein.
+To set up the problem, we assume that we have a $p$-dimensional random process, $\mathbf{Z}(\ss) = \{Z_1(\ss),\ldots,Z_p(\ss)\}^{\top}$, defined at locations $\ss \in \mathbb{R}^d$.
+In this case, several variables are observed at different locations and the main task is to model dependence both within each variable, $Z_i(\ss)$, $i=1,\ldots,p$ (at different locations), and between different variables.
+If $Z(\ss)$ is a Gaussian multivariate second-order stationary random process with zero mean, only a covariance structure of $Z(\ss)$ is needed to completely characterize the dependence structure of the process; i.e., the cross-covariance functions $C_{i_1,i_2}(\ss_1,\ss_2)=\Cov\{Z_{i_1}(\ss_1),Z_{i_2}(\ss_2)\}$ need to be modeled.
+A popular approach is to model a matrix of correlations for each variable and cross-correlations of different variables using a multivariate covariogram or a cross-variogram \citep{Wackernagel2003, Chiles.Delfiner1999} or using pseudo cross-variograms \citep{Myers1991}.
 The linear model of coregionalization (LMC) has been widely used to model cross-covariances; see \cite{Goulard.Voltz1992}, \cite{Wackernagel2003}, \cite{Gelfand.Schmidt.ea2004}, \cite{Apanasovich.Genton.2010}, and the review by \cite{Genton.Kleiber2015} and references therein.

 The LMC for a stationary Gaussian process with zero mean assumes a linear structure: